LCJones73/Threat-Maps-Creating-Deep-Dive/README.md

 > [!NOTE]
 > This guide assumes you have an existing Resource Group in Microsoft Sentinel.
 For this tutorial, I'll use "_LAW-Cyber-Range_" as an example.
+>
+> If you prefer watching a video tutorial, I created one: "_Link Coming Soon_"

 ---